Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/2-Setup-Infrastructure-CD.md

 ```
 Here is what this job does:
 - Checkout of the repository on the develop branch.
-- Navigate to the infrastructure directory.
-- Navigate to the setup_environment directory and install Kubectl using `kubectl-setup.sh`
-- Navigate to the terraform-kubernetes(EKS) directory and deploy EKS Cluster using terraform.
+- Navigate to the infrastructure/terraform-kubernetes(EKS) directory and deploy EKS Cluster using terraform.

 The complete `application.yml` looks like this:
 ```